umijs/umi/docs/guide/faq.md

 <img src="https://gw.alipayobjects.com/zos/rmsportal/mjzdexbrmZulkjCAqzPC.png" />

-This is [a problem with the webpack plugin] (https://github.com/webpack-contrib/mini-css-extract-plugin/issues/250), which does not affect the normal production of CSS files and can be ignored for now.
+This is [a problem with the webpack plugin](https://github.com/webpack-contrib/mini-css-extract-plugin/issues/250), which does not affect the normal production of CSS files and can be ignored for now.

 ### `umi` is not an internal or external command